martinjrobins/diffsol/README.md

 ## Wanted - Developers for higher-level language wrappers

-Diffsol is designed to be easy to use from higher-level languages like Python or R. I'd prefer not to split my focus away from the core library, so I'm looking for developers who would like to lead the development of these wrappers.
+diffsol is designed to be easy to use from higher-level languages like Python or R. I'd prefer not to split my focus away from the core library, so I'm looking for developers who would like to lead the development of these wrappers.
 If you're interested, please get in touch.

-Diffsol makes heavy use of generic programming, which can make it difficult to use from other languages.
+diffsol makes heavy use of generic programming, which can make it difficult to use from other languages.
 To help with this, the diffsol-c crate provides a wrapper around the core library using runtime polymorphism, and a C API that can be called via FFI.
 Combined with the DiffSL DSL, this allows for efficient use of diffsol from other languages without needing to write rust code.
 The following wrappers are currently planned:

 - [x] Python (e.g. using [PyO3](https://pyo3.rs/v0.24.0/)). <https://github.com/alexallmont/pydiffsol>.
 - [ ] Python ML frameworks (e.g. [JAX](https://docs.jax.dev/en/latest/ffi.html), [PyTorch](https://pytorch.org/tutorials/advanced/cpp_extension.html))